syncfusion-content/wpf-docs/wpf/Diagram/Automatic-Layouts.md

 ### How to change the chart type and orientation in organization layout

-We can change the chart type and orientation of organization layout by using GetLayoutInfo event of the SfDiagram.
-This event will fire for each time when an organization layout is getting updated.
+You can change the chart type and orientation of organization layout by using the GetLayoutInfo event of the SfDiagram.
+This event will fire for each time when an organization layout gets updated.
 Default chart type is Alternate and default orientation is Vertical.

 For GetLayoutInfo, refer to, [GetLayoutInfo](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.IGraphInfo~GetLayoutInfo_EV.html "GetLayoutInfo").